peerhenry/ph-todos/README.md

 # ph-todos
 dummy nodejs app to learn connecting to a mongodb, as well as ajax with react & redux.

+## requirements
+Make sure you have globally installed webpack and nodemon.
+You can view the packages you have installed globally with the command:

+`npm list -g --depth 0`

+If webpack or nodemon are not on the list you can install them with the command:

+`npm i -g webpack nodemon`

 ## setup
-After cloning the project, execute following commands:
+After downloading the source code, execute following commands:
 `npm install` - Installs all required node packages.
 `webpack` - Compiles the react code.
 `start.bat` - Enables debug logging and starts the server with nodemon.